lorescri/University-mathematics-projects/Mathematics 21-22/README.md

 ## Numerical Methods of ODEs

-Welcome to the "Numerical Methods of Ordinary Differential Equations (ODEs)" repository!
+Welcome to the "Numerical Methods of Ordinary Differential Equations (ODEs)" folder!

-In this repository, you will find a collection of assigments made by my colleague **Nicole** and me, related to the course.
+In this repository, you will find a collection of assigments made by my colleague **Nicole** and me, related to the course of _Laboratorio Computazionale_ taught at the University of Padova :it:.
 The primary focus of the course is on using the mathematical software "Wolfram Mathematica", as both a Computer Algebra System (CAS) and a programming language, with a strong emphasis on functional programming techniques.

 ### Topics Covered